 3. Don’t give advice

 We are a fix-it culture.
 When someone we love is hurting, we would do anything to fix it.
 Unfortunately, even good advice, when badly timed (too early), or when not requested has the opposite effects you intend.
 It centers you.
 It is invalidating rather than validating.
 Firstly, don’t give advice before you have heard the whole story because people often share what happened and then what they have already tried.
-I see people give advice before they get to that point, rendering the efforts and abilities invisible.
-Also, once they feel deeply validated, people can come around to their own solutions because those solutions are more accessible now.
+I see people give advice before they get to that point, rendering their efforts and abilities invisible.
+Also, once they feel deeply validated, people can come up with their own solutions because those solutions are more accessible now.

-4. Don’t say “I am here if you want to talk”
+4. Don’t say, “I am here if you want to talk.”

 If someone lets you know they are struggling, they are talking to you right now.
 They are dipping their toe in.
 Your response is simple: “What is going on?”
 “What happened?’
+If and only if one or both of you cannot talk, make a plan to connect when you can.
+And then follow up!

 5. Don’t respect their privacy.

 Ask people how they are.
 If you have an intuitive hunch someone is not okay, ASK!
-We are all walking around with a shabby self-esteem, feeling unworthy of care and love.
+We are all walking around with shabby self-esteem, feeling unworthy of care and love.
 We are dying for people to ask how we are.
 If they don’t want to share, don’t worry, they will tell you.

 How to genuinely listen so someone feels deeply heard